 - Sprinkle over the lemon zest.

-- Serve with the crème fraîche and the fresh mango pieces if you are using.
+- Serve with the crème fraîche, and, separately, the fresh mango pieces if you are using.